jmhardison/jonathanhardison-com/_posts/2009-11-30-barnes-noble-nook-ships-today.markdown

 tags: []
 comments: []
 ---
-<p>B&amp;N nook begins shipping today for those who pre-ordered early.
+B&N nook begins shipping today for those who pre-ordered early.
 I was one of those lucky people.
-So to add to the wonderful intensity of this purchase, I have my nook brochure available from the local B&amp;N. My plan is as soon as I get the unit, I will do an unboxing and take shots of it in comparison to the brochure.
-Not an important task, but would be nice for those who are curious how the unit stacks up against the paper version.</p>
+So to add to the wonderful intensity of this purchase, I have my nook brochure available from the local B&N. My plan is as soon as I get the unit, I will do an unboxing and take shots of it in comparison to the brochure.
+Not an important task, but would be nice for those who are curious how the unit stacks up against the paper version.

-<p>Stay tuned!</p>
+Stay tuned!